skyzyx/make-meme-text-searchable/README.md

 * `INPUT` is one or more files, directories of files, or globs of files.
 Supports: GIF, HEIC, JPEG, PNG, WEBP.
 Also works with `STDIN`.
 * `--report` will write data to `STDOUT` in the specified format.
-* `--out` will write updated image contents to a file with the given name, with the metadata injected.
-* `--outdir` will write updated image contents to a directory with the given name, writing files with the same name, with the metadata injected.
-Will create the directory if it does not exist.
-* `--outformat` will write a new file in the specified image format.
-Requires `--out` or `--outdir`.
 * `--quiet` will silence all output.
 * `--verbose` maybe be specified up to 3 times, with increasing levels of verbosity.
 The default value is equivalent to WARNING. -v, -vv, and -vvv are equivalent to INFO, DEBUG, and TRACE (respectively).
 * `--force` disables any interactive prompts.